A Virginia Mobile Notary Service

 Coherent and Alert Signer

 If you are arranging for a loved one or family member to sign a legal document, that person must be coherent, aware, and be able to communicate with the notary.
 It is the notary's job to determine that the signer shows an understanding of the document and a willingness to sign.
 This is for the protection of the individual doing the signing.
+You can find more information regarding elderly signers in the Frequently Asked Questions page.

 When Can you Sign your Documents?